-Tip #2: With objectives in mind…create a training curriculum.
+Tip #2: With objectives in mind…create a clinical trial site training curriculum.

 Now it’s time to break out your manual, 400 page slide deck, folder of PDFs and start cutting and pasting.
 But this early in the process, your goal should be to see how much you can reuse to reduce your workload, not finish the work.

 That’s because now is the time to think big picture.
 Create an outline – and tie each step in your outline back to your objectives.
 Planning a unit to focus on the patient criteria?
 Awesome!
 That ties directly to the objective we set with Tip #1.

 Check your outline for opportunities to improve engagement, retention, and the most important for a clinical trial…application to a real world scenario.